vjlab/resources/m3-quickstart.md

  - All the lines starting with `#SBATCH` are *run parameters*, e.g. run time, number of CPUs you'd like to request, etc.
  - The lines at the bottom: `module load...`, `beast...` are the actual BEAST command lines.
 That is, if you have BEAST on your own computer, you'd run this same computation using `beast -beagle_off benchmark1.xml` on your own command line.

+Further details on what all that means will be covered in another tutorial.

-## 4. Job Submission to M3
+## 4. Logging into to M3
 Open your Terminal (assuming you're using a Mac), and in the command line, login using:

 ```
 $ ssh <your_username>@m3.massive.org.au
 ```

 You'll be prompted for your password, and then you're in.
+If you type `-ls` to see what you have, you should see your own folder, plus a bunch of files that're basic SLURM scripts, provided by the folks at M3.
+Your M3 directory is, for the moment, just one folder.

 Upload both `my_slurm_script` and `benchmark1.xml` to your account on M3, using Cyberduck.
 Now submit your script to the queue by entering, in the command line: